newrelic-experimental/nr-account-migration/README.md

 Parameter      | Note
 -------------- | --------------------------------------------------
-fromFile       | must contain alert policy names one per line sourceAccount  | Account to search for a matching source entity sourceApiKey   | User API Key for sourceAccount targetAccount  | Account to search for a matching target entity
+fromFile       | Must contain entity names one per line.
+The fetchentities.py script can help create this file. sourceAccount  | Account to search for a matching source entity sourceApiKey   | User API Key for sourceAccount targetAccount  | Account to search for a matching target entity